-03 Apr Best Practices for Conducting Qual MR with Children & Young People
+03 Apr Best Practices: Market Research with Children & Young People

 Many of the difficulties that qualitative market researchers have to overcome when working with adult participants – ranging from a participant’s self-consciousness to fear of causing offence – have a tendency to disappear when conducting market research with children and young people.
 Not only are they far less likely to censor their own opinions, but they also have their own unique perspective on products and services.
 Children and young people are still developing, and as a result, the way they communicate, think and interact with others will bring different insights to that of an adult.

 That said, there are also certain challenges that can arise when doing research studies with a younger demographic - from dealing with various regulations and adhering to ethical and legal requirements to simply trying to get them to sit still!
 Complexities can also arise from an extended range of factors, such as economic background, mental age and what the children and young people can actually understand.
 Read on to find out best practices and techniques for conducting successful market research with children...

 By far the biggest factor to consider when approaching the idea of qualitative market research with children and young people in is consent.
 But what is the difference between children and young people, exactly?

 According to the MRS guidelines, a child is defined as those under the age of 16 years old, and a young person is defined as those aged 16 and 17 years old.
 Consent must be granted from a responsible adult (this may be a parent, guardian, nanny, teacher or grandparent) as well as the child or young person.